oracle/weblogic-deploy-tooling/site/security_users_groups_roles.md

 In addition, the `Expression` value can use the variable placeholder syntax specified when running the [Create Tool](create.md) as shown in the above example.

 #### WebLogic Users and Groups
 The model allows for the definition of a set of users and groups that will be loaded into the WebLogic Embedded LDAP Server (i.e. `DefaultAuthenticator`).
 New groups can be specified and users can be added as members of the new groups or existing groups such as the `Administrators` group which is defaulted to be in the WebLogic `Admin` global role.
+Please see [known limitations](#known-limitations) below for additional information on users and groups.

 The user password can be specified with a placeholder or encrypted with the [Encrypt Tool](encrypt.md).
 An example `Security` section that adds an additional group `AppMonitors`, adds two new users and places the users into groups is as follows: